yoxu515/aot-benchmark/README.md

 ## Demo - Panoptic Propagation
 We provide a simple demo to demonstrate AOT's effectiveness.
 The demo will propagate more than **40** objects, including semantic regions (like sky) and instances (like person), together within a single complex scenario and predict its video panoptic segmentation.

-To run the demo, download the [checkpoint](https://drive.google.com/file/d/1qJDYn3Ibpquu4ffYoQmVjg1YCbr2JQep/view?usp=sharing) of R50-AOTL into `pretrain_models`, and then run:
+To run the demo, download the [checkpoint](https://drive.google.com/file/d/1qJDYn3Ibpquu4ffYoQmVjg1YCbr2JQep/view?usp=sharing) of R50-AOTL into [pretrain_models](pretrain_models), and then run:
 ```bash
 python tools/demo.py
 ```